jbar2797/pokequant/SECURITY.md

 ### Portfolio Capability Model

 `/portfolio/create` generates a random 128-bit hex secret (32 chars).
-The secret is stored server-side and must accompany the portfolio id.
-Leakage of the secret grants read/write to that portfolio only; rotate by creating a new portfolio and migrating lots (future enhancement: secret rotation endpoint).
+A SHA-256 hash is stored (`secret_hash`).
+Legacy plaintext `secret` column remains during transition; on first authenticated request without a hash it is backfilled.

+Rotation: `POST /portfolio/rotate-secret` with current `x-portfolio-id` and `x-portfolio-secret` headers returns a new secret immediately invalidating the old one.

 ### Rate Limiting